The Unloved: Critical reception

 The Telegraph's Michael Deacon gave the film a positive review describing it as "Riveting" and "Powerful from start to finish"; On the other hand, he stated the film was "Stomach churning" and "Hard to watch"; however to his surprise he could not take his eyes off the film and praised Morton on creating an "Intense" and "Vivid" dramatic film.

 Home media

-As of May 2011, the show is available on DVD from Oscilloscope.
+As of May 2011, it is available on DVD from Oscilloscope.